Kalamkari: History

+Kalamkari is an ancient textile printing art form that evolved about 3000 years ago in the state of Andhra Pradesh.
+The discovery of a resist dyed piece of cloth on a silver vase at the ancient site of Harappa (c.
+2600 BC) of the Bronze Age Indus Valley Civilisation confirms that the tradition of Pattachitra is very ancient.

+According to some sources, the oldest piece of Kalamkari fabric is from the 4th century BC in the tomb of the Scyths Seven Brothers of Lazia; which featured a vine pattern on the edge, which recalls the mixed Persian and Greek design traditions.

+Kalamkari style of architecture originated in machilipatnam.
 Musicians and painters, known as chitrakars, moved from village to tell the village dwellers the stories of Hindu mythology.
 They illustrated their accounts using large bolts of canvas painted on the spot with simple means and dyes extracted from plants.
 Similarly, the ones found in Hindu temples are large panels of Kalamkari depicting the episodes of Hindu mythology and iconography, similar to Buddhist Thangka paintings.

-As an art form, it was found in the wealthy peak of Golconda sultanate, Hyderabad, in the Middle Ages.
-The Mughals who patronized this craft in the Coromandel and Golconda province called the practitioners of this craft "Qualamkars", from which the term "Kalamkari" evolved.
+The Mughals who patronised this craft in the Coromandel and Golconda province called the practitioners of this craft "Qualamkars", from which the term "Kalamkari" evolved.
 The Pedana Kalamkari craft made in Pedana nearby Machilipatnam in Krishna district, Andhra Pradesh, evolved under the patronage of the Mughals and the Golconda sultanate.
 Owing to the said patronage, this school was influenced by Persian art under Islamic rule.

-Kalamkari art has been practiced by many families in Andhra Pradesh, some villages in Tamil Nadu (Sikkalnayakanpettai) by migrants from Telugu speaking families over the generations have constituted their livelihood.
-Kalamkari had a period of decline, then was revived in India and abroad for its craftsmanship.
-Since the 18th century, the British have enjoyed the decorative element for clothing.